New Balance 510v3 Trail Review Facts

 - Ndurance outsole rubber creates a very durable, protected fit.

 The New Balance 510v3 Trail is a versatile shoe for the runner who is looking for a running companion that can easily and safely switch between the trail and the road.
-The added cushioning in the midsole, especially the heel, provides superior comfort and helps to protect the foot against the harmful shock of each foot fall.
+The added cushioning in the midsole, especially the heel, provides superior comfort and helps to protect the foot against the harmful shock of each footfall.
 The AT Tread is the outsole design that is responsible for providing the versatility.
-It comes with a lug system that provides enough traction and protection to carry the runner across off road terrain, but it is also sleek and adaptive enough to make a great road running shoe too.
+It comes with a lug system that provides enough traction and protection to carry the runner across the off-road terrain, but it is also sleek and adaptive enough to make a great road running shoe too.
 This is not a lightweight shoe for the runner looking for a natural feeling, speedy companion.
 The shoe weighs over 12 ounces and has a heel drop of 12 millimeters.
 This is a traditional feeling shoe for the runner who wants more cushion and less flexibility.
 The style is rugged and the price is perfect for the runner on a budget.
 The dual design of the shoe eliminates the need to purchase a separate road and trail shoe because the 510v3 Trail can handle both.